 - Filing a personal injury lawsuit and taking the case to trial in civil court

-A lawyer can help you understand your legal options and your right to pursue a payout after an injury.
+Trust the best personal injury lawyer in New Orleans to help you understand your legal options and your right to pursue a payout after an injury.

 Most States Require Bodily Injury Liability Coverage

 Most states require drivers to carry bodily injury liability as part of their auto insurance coverage.
 This policy is mandatory in many states because it ensures accident victims have a way to recover compensation for their medical care after the policyholder causes a collision.

 For example, according to the Louisiana Department of Insurance (LDI), all drivers must carry at least $15,000 for bodily injury to one accident victim and at least $30,000 for bodily injury to all victims in an accident.
 This is in addition to $25,000 in vehicle repair coverage.